bernhardAxonIvy/doc/source/engine-guide/configuration/system-database/password-encryption.rst

 Password Encryption
 *******************

-User passwords are stored encrypted in the system database.
-Passwords of
-|axon-ivy| users are hashed by using the bcrypt algorithm.
+User passwords are stored in encrypted form in the system database.
+Passwords of Axon Ivy users are hashed by using the bcrypt algorithm.

 Passwords of technical users that are used to communicate with external systems are encrypted using the AES algorithm.
 The secret key for the AES algorithm is by default created automatically by using a secure random generator.
-However, it is possible to provide an own secret key as follows:
+However, it is possible to provide your own secret key as follows:

 #.
 Create your own AES secret key and store it in a key store file by using the
    Java keytool: